 US new home sales drop to more than 2-1/2-year low

-Sales of new U.S. single-family homes tumbled to a more than 2-1/2-year low in October amid sharp declines in all four regions, further evidence that higher mortgage rates were hurting the housing market.

-WASHINGTON, Nov 28: Sales of new U.S. single-family homes tumbled to a more than 2-1/2-year low in October amid sharp declines in all four regions, further evidence that higher mortgage rates were hurting the housing market.
+WASHINGTON: Sales of new US single-family homes tumbled to a more than 2-1/2-year low in October amid sharp declines in all four regions, further evidence that higher mortgage rates were hurting the housing market.

-The Commerce Department said on Wednesday new home sales dropped 8.9 percent to a seasonally adjusted annual rate of 544,000 units last month.
+The Commerce Department said on Wednesday (Nov 28) new home sales dropped 8.9 per cent to a seasonally-adjusted annual rate of 544,000 units last month.
 That was the lowest level since March 2016.
-The percent drop was the biggest since December 2017.
+The per cent drop was the biggest since December 2017.

 September's sales pace was revised higher to 597,000 units from the previously reported 553,000 units.
 New home sales have dropped in four of the last six months.